Is it Normal for a Dog’s Ear to Have Water in it?

 There are several common signs that can present themselves to let you know it is time to go to the vet.
-You should take your dog to the vet for water in dog ear, when it shows these signs:
+You should go immediately to the vet for water in the dog’s ear when it shows these signs:

 - Dark or Discolored Discharge.
 Brown or light brown ear wax is normal, but if the discharge is dark, it is often a sign of an infection on the external ear canal, also known as otitis externa.
 If it is red, it can indicate the presence of blood in the ear wax, and green and dark brown can be a sign of a yeast infection when presented with a foul odor.
 If your dog’s ear wax is a color other than light brown or yellow, it may be a sign of ear problems.

 - Red Ears.
 If your dog’s ears are red or inflamed, they will be noticeable.
 It should be taken as a sign of an ear infection and treated as such until your vet can diagnose it appropriately.